 Doctoral Students at the Centre for Modern and Contemporary Writing are working on a range of fascinating and innovative topics.
+Current postgraduate researchers include:

 The figure of the returning veteran and the influence of trauma and memory on narrative, from Vietnam to the War on Terror.
 My creative component explores the literary and social legacies of Vietnam, on soldiers’ narratives and public responses respectively.
 The critical examines the role of creative writing in veterans’ rehabilitation, and how creative writing teaching practices shape the way war stories and veterans’ narratives are presented.